 If your bankruptcy case is dismissed, it will still appear on your credit report.
-A bankruptcy will typically stay on your credit report for 7-10 years.
-You may have to wait 180 days before you can file for bankruptcy again; and if you refile, both bankruptcy cases will appear on your credit report.
+Bankruptcy will typically stay on your credit report for 7-10 years.
+If you refile, both bankruptcy cases will appear on your credit report.

 Bankruptcies are dismissed for three main reasons — voluntary dismissal, dismissal for cause, and dismissal for bad faith or abuse.

 If you have filed for Chapter 7 bankruptcy, you would need to show cause for voluntary dismissal, and the courts would decide whether or not to grant it.
-If you have filed for Chapter 13, you have the right to ask for dismissal at any time.
+If you have filed for Chapter 13 bankruptcy, you have the right to ask for dismissal at any time.

-1. all creditors consent or there is some objection;
+• all creditors consent or there is some objection

-3. the dismissal would result in a prejudicial delay in payment, or a reordering of priorities; and
+• the dismissal would result in a prejudicial delay in payment or a reordering of priorities

-4. there is another way to handle the payment of claims.
+• there is another way to handle the payment of claims

 • Failing to meet eligibility requirements.
 If you file for Chapter 7 bankruptcy, you must not make more money than allowed under the Ohio “means test” that looks at your income and expenses.
 If you cannot pass the means test, your case will be dismissed, but filing for Chapter 13 may still be an option.